Minnesota Order for Protection Lawyer

 - Be ordered not to contact the alleged victim by phone, email, mail or any other electronic devices or through another person

-Fight Back against an Order for Protection – Contact Minnesota Criminal Lawyer, Judith Samson Today
+Fight Back against an Order for Protection or looking to file and OFP or Restraining Harassment Order – Contact Minnesota Criminal Lawyer, Judith Samson Today

-An experienced Minnesota Order for Protection lawyer will be able to assess your case and determine your best legal defense.
-Judith Samson, Minnesota Criminal Lawyer will make sure your best interests and legal rights are protected during an Order for Protection or domestic abuse case.
+An experienced criminal defense lawyer will be able to assess your case and determine your best legal defense.
+Judith Samson, will make sure your best interests and legal rights are protected during an Order for Protection or domestic abuse case.
 You do not want to risk your home, your children and your future.
 For sound legal advice and a free initial consultation, contact Judith Samson, Minnesota Criminal Lawyer at 612-333-8001.